-(Editor’s note: Though it’s hard to remember in a pandemic, there are other health risks out there which, fortunately, are much easier to avoid than coronavirus.
+(Editor’s note: With climate change, the area for tick-borne encephalitis has expanded.
 This post has been updated with information about Austria’s tick vaccine.
 You can see current information here on encephalitis hotspots in Austria.)

 The symptoms – fever and a severe headache — began during a summer holiday trip to Austria, about a week after the Dutch man had been bitten on the neck by a tick.